-National Parents’ Day - History
+When is National Parents’ Day 2024?

-National Parents’ Day is Official
+History of National Parents’ Day

-National Parents’ Day Resolution Introduced
+National Parents’ Day timeline

 The U.S. House of Representatives introduces a resolution establishing the fourth Sunday in July as National Parents’ Day.